Module Credits: 30 CATS

 The full module syllabus is here.

-Reading List: [link to the Talis Aspire reading list for the module]
+Reading List: Here is the Talis Aspire reading list for the module

 The assessment patterns for both intermediate year and final year students are here.

 Objectives and outcomes: By the end of this module you should have